Ken Arneson

 Postponing pleasure now for a bigger payoff later is very risky.
 If you’re not special, if you can’t make the dots connect, if there’s no big payoff in the end, no pot of gold at the end of the rainbow, no heaven waiting for you after a virtuous life, if you don’t really have a green head, then you’ve got nothing to show for it but misery.
 No happiness from experience, and no happiness from memory, either.

 That’s why shows like Louie don’t get made very often.
 That’s why companies like Apple are unique rather than ubiquitous.
+Because most of the time, none of it was worth it.
+You were just being an asshole for no good reason.

 * * *